Private Tours are available.

 Transitional Kindergarten is a program for children who may need another year of development and maturation before kindergarten.
-Children who enroll in this program typically (but not always) have birthdays slightly before or after the state of Ohio guideline of September 30.
+Children who enroll in this program typically (but not always) have birthdays slightly before the state of Ohio guideline of September 30.
 In neighboring schools, this type of program may be called Young Fives or Pre-Kindergarten.

 The students in TK learn the alphabet and numbers by doing a letter of the week and doing a variety of phonemics awareness activities.
 Basic math skills such as numbers, counting and patterning are taught using manipulatives and hands-on activities.
 Social studies and science concentrate on learning about the world around us — seasons, holidays, celebrations, famous people, etc — through exploration and investigation.
 TK teachers use quality literature, art, music and movement to reinforce all the concepts that the students are learning.